piyalidas10/System_Design/NGINX/README.md

   - **Redis (Application Cache)**: Caches specific data like database query results, user sessions, or complex calculations.
   - **NGINX (Full-Page Cache)**: Can cache entire HTML pages.
 This is significantly faster for repeating requests because NGINX can serve the page immediately without starting your application or querying Redis at all.
 - **Direct Redis Integration**: You can use the NGINX Redis2 Module to let NGINX talk directly to Redis.
 This allows NGINX to fetch cached content from Redis without involving your application backend, reducing latency significantly.

+## ⭐"Is NGINX a Load Balancer?"
+NGINX is primarily a web server and reverse proxy, but it can also act as a Layer-7 load balancer.
+> Load Balancer is a concept/role.
+NGINX is a software/tool that can perform that role.

 ## Why NGINX is Included in System Design:
 - **High Concurrency**: Manages thousands of simultaneous connections with a small memory footprint.